BDC Hamburger Icon

 Step 6: Establish a timeline.

 With your plan in place, you’ll need to figure out how long your market research process will take.
-Project management charts are often helpful in this regard as they divide tasks and personnel over a timeframe that you have set.
-No matter which type of project management chart you use, try to build some flexibility into your timeframe.
+Project management charts are often helpful as they divide tasks and personnel over a time frame you set.
+No matter which type of project management chart you use, try to build some flexibility into your time frame.
 A two-week buffer toward the home stretch comes in handy when a process scheduled for one week takes two — that buffer will keep you on deadline.

 Step 7: Acknowledge ethical concerns.